-26. In patients with mCRPC, clinicians should offer germline and somatic tumor genetic testing to identify DNA repair deficiency mutations and microsatellite instability status that may inform prognosis and counseling regarding family risk as well as potential targeted therapies.
-(Expert Opinion)
+28. In patients with mCRPC, clinicians should offer germline (if not already performed) and somatic genetic testing to identify DNA repair deficiency, MSI status, tumor mutational burden, and other potential mutations that may inform prognosis and familial cancer risk as well as direct potential targeted therapies.
+(Clinical Principle)

-Germline mutations in genes involved in DNA damage repair (DDR) have been identified in over 11.8% of men with metastatic prostate cancer, with the most commonly identified gene mutations being BRCA2, CHEK2, ATM, and BRCA1.77 Germline mutations have been found to portend poor prognosis among men with metastatic prostate cancer.
-Specifically, cancer-specific survival among men found to be harboring a BRCA2 mutation was found to be half of that among men without a defect in DDR (17.4 versus 33.2months, p=0.027).
-Mutations in tumor suppressor genes have also been found to be associated with adverse outcomes among men with prostate cancer.
+Germline mutations in genes involved in DNA damage repair (DDR) have been identified in over 11.8% of men with metastatic prostate cancer, with the most commonly identified gene mutations being BRCA2, CHEK2, ATM, and BRCA1.82 Germline mutations have been found to portend poor prognosis among men with metastatic prostate cancer.
+Specifically, cancer-specific survival among men found to be harboring a BRCA2 mutation was found to be half of that among men without a defect in DDR (17.4 versus 33.2 months, p=0.027).126 Mutations in tumor suppressor genes have also been found to be associated with adverse outcomes among men with prostate cancer.
 Specifically, the presence of one or more mutations in tumor suppressor genes was found to be associated with increasing risk of death among men with metastatic disease.